NickCody/exiforg/README.md

 _An tiny organizational tool for media files_

-Usage:
+## Description

+Assists in organizing photos when they are manually pulled off your camera.
+Takes a set of files and moves them into date directories/partitions.  exiforg now handles these filetypes:

+* JPG, DNG, MTS, M4V

+Other filetypes may be supported if exiftool can get the creation datetime.

+## Usage

     exiforg [-m] -f filespec
       -f filespec   Specifies files to be affected
       -m            Optional.
 Specifies file should be moved into dated dir.

-Supports Adobe DNG, MTS, and M4V files.
-Depends on the excellent [exiftool](http://www.sno.phy.queensu.ca/~phil/exiftool/ exiftool) by Phil Harvey.

-Will move files into dated directory and touch files with datetime contained in the underlying EXIF data.
-Will not overwrite original filename during move, but will append datetimestamp If filename with appended datetimestamp is encountered, it will be overwritten.
-The assumption here is that the file should be the same.

-Use at your own risk!

-Report problems to nick at primordia dot com

-## Description

-exiforg now handles DNG files, MTS files, and M4V files.
 Say you have a dir of new MTS files:

     /Volumes/CAVE3/AVCHD/00000.MTS
     /Volumes/CAVE3/AVCHD/00001.MTS